awesomemotive/wp-mail-logging/readme.txt

 Features of the plugin include:

  * Complete list of sent mails - view and search through the mails.
+ * Error status from mail implementation is logged
  * Zero-configuration - just install and enjoy.
  * Log rotation - decide which emails you want to keep.
  * DevOP: IP of server sent the mail